4 Advantages of Mortgage Escrow Accounts

 June 27, 2022If you're getting a mortgage on your home, your lender will most likely require an escrow account to be set in place.
 It's common practice when you have less than 10% equity in your home, or if you're buying the property with some types of loans, such as a USDA loan or FHA loan.

-So you're probably wondering what mortgage escrow is, how it affects you, and if Key Title & Escrow can handle it.
+So you're probably wondering what mortgage escrow is and how it affects you.

 In general, an escrow is a financial instrument, commonly an account, where a neutral third party holds or manages funds on behalf of the parties involved for specific purposes until a transaction is done or a contract is fulfilled.